-(2) Equal to 24 months' base salary as disclosed in Employment and Consulting Agreements section.
+(1) Based on amounts disclosed in Employment and Consulting Agreements section.

-(3) The actual amounts of perquisites for all Named Executive Officers have been disclosed in the Summary Compensation Table and it has been assumed that payment of these amounts would continue for 12 months.
+(2) The actual amounts of perquisites for all Named Executive Officers have been disclosed in the Summary Compensation Table and it has been assumed that payment of these amounts would continue for 12 months.